Energy Drinks While Pregnant – Is It Safe?

 FAQs

-Many myths exist about pregnancy and labor, but one of the most common is that drinking coffee can cause labor to begin.
-These two products contain caffeine as an active ingredient; this substance causes rapid heartbeat, rapid breathing, and anxiety, leading to preterm labor in some women.
+Many myths exist about pregnancy and labour, but one of the most common is that drinking coffee can cause labour to begin.
+These two products contain caffeine as an active ingredient; this substance causes rapid heartbeat, rapid breathing, and anxiety, leading to preterm labour in some women (5).
 Keeping these beverages out of your system as much as possible is the most effective strategy for reducing this risk.
 If you are still unsure, you might want to talk to other pregnant women about their experiences to get their perspectives.

 Also Read: